HexSVN/gitskills/t.txt

-Creating a new branck is quick.
+Creating a new branck is quick & simple.